dan-hickey1/peripatetic-hater/datasheet_for_hate_subreddit_dataset.md

 ### How many instances are there in total (of each type, if appropriate)?

-There are 120 instances: 69 racist subreddits, 32 anti-LGBTQ, and 19 misogynistic.
+There are 168 instances: 15 racist subreddits, 16 anti-LGBTQ, 32 misogynistic, 58 general hate, 7 Islamophobic, 35 xenophobic, 4 antisemitic, and 1 ableist.

 ### Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?